 The image on this page shows the beach at Mer looking towards Waier and Dauar.

 In 1992, after a ten-year court battle by Eddie Mabo and other traditional land owners of the Murray Islands, the High Court of Australia delivered one of the most significant legal decisions in Australia's history.

 In the Mabo decision, the High Court recognised the land rights of the Meriam people, traditional owners of the Murray Islands (which includes the islands of Mer, Dauer, and Waier) in the Torres Strait.

 The High Court ruled that the lands of this continent were not terra nullius or

 land belonging to no-one when European settlement occurred, and that the Meriam people were

 entitled as against the whole world to possession, occupation, use and enjoyment of (most of) the lands of the Murray Islands.

 Contents list: Torres Strait Islander people in Queensland

-Download Torres Strait Islander people in Queensland: a brief human rights history in print-friendly format (PDF File, 2.2 MB) , or access each chapter separately using the Contents list.
+Download Torres Strait Islander people in Queensland: a brief human rights history for printing (PDF File, 2.5 MB) , or access each chapter separately using the Contents list.

 - Torres Strait Islander people